treyturley/sk-scorecard-api/README.md

 # sk-scorecard-api
 This api was created to support the sk-scorecard-react project by providing a backend that can keep track of active games.
-Currently the scorecards are kept in memory by the server however in the future a database will be used to store them.
+It supports CRUD operations for the scorecards and utilizes Socket.IO for pushing updates to the players in realtime.

 ## Supported Operations